shaunsmith/functionslab/6-Container-as-Function.md

 ENTRYPOINT ["node", "func.js"]
 ```

-With this Dockerfile, the Node.js function, it's dependencies
+With this Dockerfile the Node.js function, its dependencies (including the
-(including the "imagemagick" wrapper), and the "imagemagick" Alpine package
+"imagemagick" Node wrapper), and the "imagemagick" Alpine package will be
-will be included in an image derived from the base `fnproject/node` image.
-We
+included in an image derived from the base `fnproject/node` image.
+We should be
-should be good to go!
+good to go!

 ## Building and Deploying